Wideband Search for Axionlike Dark Matter Using Octupolar Nuclei in a Crystal

-We probed ions at ``site 1'' in Eu:YSO, where the ${}^7F_0 \to {}^5D_0$ optical transition is at $\SI{580.04}{\nano\meter}$ \cite{konz_temperature_2003}.
-The inhomogeneously-broadened linewidth of the optical transition in our sample was $\SI{700}{\mega\hertz}$, and the linewidth of the spectral anti-holes used for our measurements were typically 1 MHz.
-When an electric field is applied to the crystal, the spectral anti-holes for the oppositely-polarized ion ensembles shift in opposite directions, by an amount proportional to their respective orientations relative to the crystal axis, $\mathcal{D} = \hat{D} \cdot \hat{x} = \pm1$.
-We used an electric field $\Esca_\mrm{dc} = \SI{125}{\volt\per\centi\meter}$, which produces a spectral shift $\Delta \nu = \mp \SI{3.3}{\mega\hertz}$ \cite{zhang_precision_2020} for the $\mathcal{D} = \pm1$ ensembles, to distinguish the optical absorption features from oppositely-polarized ions and extract $W_T$.
+We probed ions at ``site 1'' in Eu:YSO~\cite{konz_temperature_2003}.
+The inhomogeneously broadened linewidth of the optical transition in our sample was $\SI{700}{\mega\hertz}$, and the linewidth of the spectral antiholes used for our measurements was typically 1 MHz.
+In the presence of the electric field $\Esca_\mrm{dc}$, the spectral antiholes for the oppositely polarized ion ensembles shift in opposite directions, determined by their respective orientations, $\pi\equiv \hat{D}\cdot\hat{x} = \pm1$.
+We used $\Esca_\mrm{dc} = \SI{80}{\volt\per\centi\meter}$, which produces a spectral shift $\Delta \nu = \mp \SI{2.2}{\mega\hertz}$~\cite{zhang_precision_2020} for the $\pi = \pm1$ ensembles.
+Thus the optical absorption features from oppositely polarized ions can be distinguished and $\Omega$ can be extracted.

-The experiment sequence begins with an optical pumping pulse that sweeps through the ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}'$ resonance \cite{cruzeiro_characterization_2018}.
+The experiment sequence begins with an optical pumping pulse that sweeps through the ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}'$ resonance~\cite{cruzeiro_characterization_2018} while $\Esca_\mrm{dc}$ is on.
 This pulse clears out the population of spectroscopic classes that are unused in the experiment, and creates a flat background for absorption measurements.
-Next, $\Esca_\mrm{dc}$ is turned on, and optical pulses tuned to the ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}'$ and ${}^7F_0 \ c, \bar{c} \to {}^5D_0 \ b',\bar{b}'$ resonances pump ions into the ${}^7F_0 \ b, \bar{b}$ states using the spectral hole burning methods described in Refs.\ \cite{macfarlane_coherent_1987,cruzeiro_characterization_2018}.
-The electric field is turned off for the subsequent steps, so that the optical absorption features from the $\mathcal{D} = \pm1$ ions become separated by 6.6 MHz and can be separately measured.
-Optical probe pulses tuned to the ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}', \mathcal{D}=\pm1$ resonances determine the background absorption level through the crystal for normalization.
-An adiabatic rf sweep across the $b \leftrightarrow a$ transition moves ions out of the $b$ state, leaving ions initialized in the $\bar{b}$ state.
+Next, $\Esca_\mrm{dc}$ is turned off, and optical pulses tuned to the ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}'$ and ${}^7F_0 \ c, \bar{c} \to {}^5D_0 \ b',\bar{b}'$ resonances pump ions into the ${}^7F_0 \ b, \bar{b}$ states using the spectral hole burning methods described in Refs.~ \cite{macfarlane_coherent_1987,cruzeiro_characterization_2018,nima_precision_2025}.
+Then a $\pi/2$ pulse is applied on the $b \leftrightarrow \bar{b}$ transition to equalize the populations of the two states, and remove any population imbalance from previous experiment cycles.
+An rf hyperbolic-square-hyperbolic pulse~\cite{tian_reconfiguration_2011} swept across the $b \leftrightarrow a$ transition moves ions out of the $b$ state, initializing ions in the $\bar{b}$ state.